-Recently Issued Accounting Pronouncements
+Recently Issued Accounting Pronouncements Not Yet Adopted

 In February 2016, the Financial Accounting Standards Board, or the FASB, issued ASU 2016-02, Leases (Topic 842), with guidance regarding the accounting for and disclosure of leases.
 The update requires lessees to recognize the liabilities related all leases, including operating leases, with a term greater than 12 months on the balance sheet.
 This update also requires lessees and lessors to disclose key information about their leasing transactions.
 This guidance was effective for public companies for annual and interim periods beginning after December 15, 2018.
-For all other entities this standard is effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
+For all other entities, including Emerging Growth Companies, this standard is effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
 Early adoption is permitted.
-We will adopt Topic 842 for our annual period ending December 31, 2021, and we have yet to evaluate the effect that ASU 2016-02 will have on our financial statements or financial statement disclosures.
+As an Emerging Growth Company, we will adopt Topic 842 for our annual period ending December 31, 2021, and have not yet finalized our assessment of the impact that ASU 2016-02 will have on our financial statements or financial statement disclosures.